 James "War Machine" Rhodes becomes this after Iron Man was thought to have been killed during OnslaughtCrisis Crossover.
 He started his own marine salvage business called "Rhodes Recovery".
 A mixture of his sister being killed by a powerful gang and his business going bankrupt due to his shady accountant force him out of retirement.

-Done but somewhat averted in Lockout where "retired" CIA-Operative Snow is helping out a buddy who ends up dead.
+Downplayed in Lockout, where "retired" CIA-Operative Snow is helping out a buddy who ends up dead.
 Snow is framed, and to regain his freedom and clear his name he gets sucked into the movie's main plotline: rescuing the president's daughter.
 HOWEVER, Snow takes the job in order to achieve a secondary motive, so it's all just bluster and bullshit.

 In The Dark Knight, Alfred reveals that he did some soldiering in Burma when he was a younger man.
 It's implied that he was special forces, probably the Regiment.
 22 SAS.
 The original badass squad(ron).